MacaPecha/devsite-docs/guides/in-person-payments/qr-code/integration-test.en.md

 ## How to test your integration?

-Test users allow you to try the integration of your system with Mercado Pago without using real money.
+Test users allow you to try the integration of your system with Mercado Libre without using real money.

 To carry out the tests, you need to have at least two users: a buyer and a seller.